-Appendix E: Preventing Radicalisation
+Appendix E Preventing Radicalisation

-Children are vulnerable to extremist ideology and radicalisation.
+Children are vulnerable to extremist, mixed or unclear ideology and radicalisation.
 Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.